Action Changes Things

-For over 10 years, the founder of ACT and partners have been supporting, mentoring & building relationship with the orphans in Tijuana, Mexico (Casa Hogar Belen) and Thailand/Myanmar border (Life Impact Intl.).
-Each month we spend an entire day with the children at the orphanage in Tijuana.
+For over 15 years, the founder of ACT and partners have been supporting, mentoring & building relationship with the orphans in Tijuana, Mexico.
+Each month we spend an entire day with the children at Casa Hogar Belen Orphanage.
 Our main objective for the visits is to build relationships with each child and support them physically, spiritually and emotionally.
 However, our experience has amplified the reality that most of the children that age out of their homes have dismal chances of success.
 Many are trafficked and perpetuate the cycles of their parents, drug addiction and teenage pregnancy.
 Despite these significant challenges, these beautiful young people have demonstrated resilient determination and courage and that is why ACT exists.

 Goal 1: to help every orphan child find a family of their own, by working alongside local churches which empower their members to care for the orphans in their community.

 Goal 2: to assist and prepare the aging out youth for lifetime independence and stability through programs which include Spiritual Mentoring, Life Skills Training, Vocational & Career Development, Transitional Housing.